Frequently Asked Questions (FAQs): Teeth straightening

 Invisalign is effective in the majority of cases where teeth straightening is desired.
 However, an assessment by a trained dentist is required to determine this.

-First, your dentist will ensure that your mouth is free of decay, gum disease and other pathology prior to starting Invisalign.
+At the Melbourne Smile Clinic in Northcote, our dentist will ensure that your mouth is free of decay, gum disease and other pathology prior to starting Invisalign.
 If this is not the case, other dental treatment will be needed to achieve a healthy oral condition first.

 These records will then be analysed to determine how the misalignment of the teeth (maloccusion) can be corrected.